Death benefits: discretion or direction?

-Question: What's the difference between direction and discretion when it comes to paying out pension scheme lump sum death benefits?
+Question: What's the difference between direction and discretion when it comes to paying out a pension scheme death benefit?

 Answer: 40% inheritance tax1

-They can tell the scheme administrator/trustees exactly who should receive the lump sum death benefit from their plan.
-The scheme administrator/trustees will pay the lump sum death benefit in accordance with the direction.
+The individual can tell the scheme administrator/trustees exactly who should receive the death benefits from their plan.
+The scheme administrator/trustees will pay the death benefit in accordance with the direction.
 The value of the death benefits will normally be counted as part of the estate for inheritance tax on their death.

 Still not clear?
 Then let's look at each option in more detail:

 Scheme administrator/trustee's discretion

 The diagram below illustrates James Smith's journey from the point he takes out his pension plan.
 After choosing option 1 (discretion) or option 2 (direction), he makes changes to his nominated beneficiaries as his circumstances change.

 The diagram illustrates James Smith's journey from the point he takes out his pension plan.
 After choosing option 1 or option 2, he makes changes to his nominated beneficiaries as his circumstances change.

 Will inheritance tax be due?